AaronBrunk1/AaronBrunk1.github.io/_pages/publications.md

 # Current projects/drafts:
 * * *
-0. **Existence of discrete solutions and optimal errors estimates for quasi-incompressible Navier–Stokes–Maxwell–Stefan systems** with Ansgar Jüngel and Mária Lukácová-Medvidová, Tu Vienna/JGU Mainz
+0. **Existence of discrete solutions and optimal errors estimates for quasi-incompressible Navier–Stokes–Maxwell–Stefan systems** with [Ansgar Jüngel][ansgar] and [Mária Lukácová-Medvidová][maria]
-0. **Structure-preserving approximations for viscoelastic systems with phase-field dependent energy** with Dennis Trautwein, University Regensburg
+0. **Structure-preserving approximations for viscoelastic systems with phase-field dependent energy** with [Dennis Trautwein][dennisT]
-0. **Structure-preserving approximation for non-isothermal phase-field models in melt flow** with Dennis Schumann, JGU Mainz
+0. **Structure-preserving approximation for non-isothermal phase-field models in melt flow** with [Dennis Schumann][dennisS]
-0. **Modeling and structure-preserving discretization of N-phase incompressible fluid mixtures with arbitrary density ratios** with Marco ten Eikelder, TU Darmstadt
+0. **Modeling and structure-preserving discretization of N-phase incompressible fluid mixtures with arbitrary density ratios** with [Marco ten Eikelder][marco]
-0. **Modeling and stable discretisations for Maxwell–Stefan  with quasi-incompressible, heat conducting fluids** with Patrick Farrell and Mária Lukácová-Medvidová, Oxford/JGU Mainz
+0. **Modeling and stable discretisations for Maxwell–Stefan  with quasi-incompressible, heat conducting fluids** with Patrick Farrell and [Mária Lukácová-Medvidová][maria]
-0. **Existence and weak-strong uniqueness for non-isothermal phase-field systems** with Marvin Fritz, RICAM
+0. **Existence and weak-strong uniqueness for non-isothermal phase-field systems** with [Marvin Fritz][marvin]
-0. **Energy-stable H^2 conforming discretisations for the Cahn-Hilliard equation with variable mobility** with Marvin Fritz, RICAM
+0. **Energy-stable H^2 conforming discretisations for the Cahn-Hilliard equation with variable mobility** with [Marvin Fritz][marvin]

 # To-Do list: